Don’t Delay: Top 5 Reasons to File for Divorce

 When you are thinking about filing for divorce in New Jersey, you may be unsure about whether you are making the right decision.
 For most people considering a divorce, the possibility of dissolving the marriage has been imminent for quite some time.
 However, it can be difficult to make the final decision to actually move forward with the divorce process.
 There are many reasons that people delay filing for divorce, from concerns about whether it is really the right decision to worries about children or finances.
 Yet waiting too long to file for divorce can sometimes end up hurting you more in the long run.

-The dedicated New Jersey divorce attorneys at Hoagland, Longo, Moran, Dunst & Doukas, LLP want to be sure that you understand how waiting too long to file for divorce can have its limitations.
+The dedicated New Jersey family attorneys at Hoagland, Longo, Moran, Dunst & Doukas, LLP want to be sure that you understand how waiting too long to file for divorce can have its limitations.
 The following is a list of the top five reasons not to delay filing for divorce.

 1. Your Spouse May Become Eligible for Alimony

 There are many married couples who both work full-time jobs, and many have jobs that pay nearly equal amounts.
 However, if you wait too long to file for divorce, your spouse could end up moving into a lesser paying job, losing a job altogether, or becoming disabled at which point it could become necessary for you to make alimony payments.
 Under New Jersey alimony law, one of the many factors considered in determining if alimony is appropriate is whether a party is earning less than the other party.
 In determining whether one spouse is eligible for alimony, the court looks at a number of factors, including but not limited to:

 - Duration of the marriage;

 - Age and health of the parties;

 - Standard of living established during the marriage; and

 By filing for divorce sooner rather than later, depending on the circumstances you can possibly minimize your risk of paying alimony and reduce the duration of alimony payments.

 2. Communication with Your Spouse Can Further Deteriorate for Purposes of Co-Parenting